-- a) Prepare and maintain a Quality Control Manual in compliance with this Standard and submit the Quality Control Manual to the Agency for approval, - b) Regularly review and update its Quality Control Manual to reflect current production practices and procedures, quality control policies and quality control program procedures and resubmit to the Agency, and - c) Upon approval, implement the updated program in accordance with the Quality Control Manual.
+- a) Prepare and maintain a QC Manual in compliance with this Standard and submit the QC Manual to the Agency for approval, - Regularly review and update its QC Manual to reflect current production practices and procedures, quality control policies and quality control program procedures and resubmit to the Agency, and - Upon approval, implement the updated program in accordance with the QC Manual.

-The Agency must approve the Quality Control Manual at the time of qualification.
-Qualification shall apply only to the manufacturing, quality control procedures and limits set forth in the Quality Control Manual.
+The Agency shall approve the QC Manual at the time of qualification.
+Qualification shall apply only to the manufacturing, quality control procedures and limits set forth in the QC Manual.